Prostatectomy (Prostate Surgery)

 - Risks and side-effects

-A prostatectomy is a major procedure, carried out by a urological surgeon (urologist), in which all or part of the prostate gland is removed.
-A prostatectomy can be ordered by your doctor to treat prostate cancer and as part of treating some of the other types of cancer that can affect the pelvis.
+A prostatectomy is a major procedure, carried out by a urological surgeon (urologist), in which all or part of the prostate gland is removed in men.
+It can be ordered by your doctor to treat prostate cancer and as part of treating some of the other types of cancer that can affect the pelvic region.

 A prostatectomy can often cure prostate cancer if it has not spread outside the prostate gland.
-Prostatectomies are also performed in the treatment of non-cancerous conditions affecting the prostate, such as benign prostatic hyperplasia (BPH), when the prostate becomes enlarged and causes urinary problems, and in rarer cases e.g. for prostatitis, an inflammation of the prostate.
+Prostatectomies are also performed in the treatment of non-cancerous conditions affecting the prostate, such as:

-Prostatectomies generally require general anesthesia, i.e. a kind of anesthesia where the person is asleep during the procedure and does not wake up till the surgery is entirely finished, and a hospital stay of two to three days on average, with a total recovery time of around one to two months.
-With appropriate aftercare, most people are able to resume physical activities as normal after around six weeks.
+Prostatectomies generally require general anesthesia, i.e. a kind of anesthesia where the person is asleep during the procedure and does not wake up till the surgery is entirely finished, and a hospital stay of two to three days on average.
+Recovery time after prostate surgery usually takes a total of around one to two months.

 In healthy males, the prostate gland produces prostate fluid, one of the main components of semen.
-The prostate gland also contains muscle fibres.
-During ejaculation, the prostate functions to push the semen into the urethra, the duct in the penis which conveys urine and semen out of the body.
+It also contains muscle fibres.
+During ejaculation, it functions to push the semen into the urethra, the duct which conveys both urine and semen out of the body.

-Prostate problems most commonly develop in later life, predominantly affecting men of over 50 years of age.
-Problems, which affect the prostate and may be addressed by a prostatectomy, include prostate cancer, prostate enlargement and prostate inflammation (prostatitis).
+Prostate problems most commonly develop in later life, predominantly affecting men over 50 years of age.
+Problems, which may be addressed by a prostatectomy, include prostate cancer, enlargement and inflammation (prostatitis).
+If you are concerned that you, or a loved one, may be experiencing problems related to the prostate, get a free symptom assessment by downloading the Ada app.

 Prostate cancer is the second most common type of cancer in American males, after skin cancer, affecting around 1 in 7 men in the U.S. at some point during their lifetime.
-Early-stage prostate cancer is typically asymptomatic and is usually detected during screening tests.
-When present, symptoms of more advanced prostate cancer may include:
+Typically, it does not show any specific signs in its early stages and is usually detected during screening tests.
+When present, symptoms that often relate to its more advanced stages may include:

 - Loss of appetite and weight loss